Last updated on 25th April 2023

 Another great video format for training is animation.
 With animation, you can create any scenario you desire.
 And you can also make your video more engaging and fun to ensure you hold the attention of your viewers.

-Here’s an example we created for Nikwax:
+Here’s an animated training video we created for Nikwax:

 This fun character-led video shows sales representatives the scenarios that they will be faced with and how to handle those in the field.